nqanh/affordance-net/README.md

 2. The current network achitecture is slightly diffrent from the paper, but it achieves the same accuracy.
 3. Train AffordanceNet on your data:
 	- Format your images as in Pascal-VOC dataset (as in `$AffordanceNet_ROOT/data/VOCdevkit2012` folder).
-	- Prepare the affordance masks (as in `$AffordanceNet_ROOT/data/cache` folder): For each object in the image, we need to create a an affordance mask for each affordance and save as a .sm file.
+	- Prepare the affordance masks (as in `$AffordanceNet_ROOT/data/cache` folder): For each object in the image, we need to create a mask and save as a .sm file.
 See `$AffordanceNet_ROOT/utils` for details.

 ### Citing AffordanceNet